This white paper has expired. Contact us for more information at email@example.com

 Why Laboratories Need to Implement New Payment Strategies Now

-For a better understanding of this important topic, and for a clear and comprehensive explanation on how to improve your lab’s collections—leading to enhanced profitability and decreased unreimbursed care—download your FREE copy of “Collecting More Dollars From Patients: Why It’s Time For Clinical Labs and Pathology Groups to Move To The Retail Model.”
+For a better understanding of this important topic, and for a clear and comprehensive explanation on how to improve your lab’s collections—leading to enhanced profitability and decreased unreimbursed care—contact us to get your FREE copy of “Collecting More Dollars From Patients: Why It’s Time For Clinical Labs and Pathology Groups to Move To The Retail Model.”